coltorapps/builder/apps/docs/src/app/docs/builder-store/page.md

 }
 ```

-- `schema`: Represents the schema containing the collection of all entity instances and their order.
+- `schema`: Represents the schema containing the collection of all entities instances and their order.
 It can be modified using builder store methods such as `addEntity`, `deleteEntity`, `setEntityParent`, `unsetEntityParent`, `setEntityIndex`, `setEntityAttribute`, and `cloneEntity`.

 - `entitiesAttributesErrors`: Represents validation errors of various entity attributes.
 It can be modified using builder store methods such as `validateEntityAttribute`, `validateEntityAttributes`, `validateEntitiesAttributes`, `resetEntityAttributeError`, `setEntityAttributeError`, `resetEntityAttributesErrors`, `setEntityAttributesErrors`, `resetEntitiesAttributesErrors`, `setEntitiesAttributesErrors`, and `validateSchema`.
 When you delete an entity, its attributes errors will also be deleted.